-If you suffered a traumatic brain injury (TBI) due to the recklessness or negligence of another person or entity, a Lincoln traumatic brain injury lawyer could help you take legal action against the at-fault party.
-If you are facing the consequences of a traumatic brain injury, a knowledgeable injury attorney could help you understand the legal system and explain your right to pursue compensation from whoever caused your injuries.
+If you suffered a traumatic brain injury due to the recklessness or negligence of another person or entity, a Lincoln traumatic brain injury lawyer could help you take legal action against the at-fault party.
+When facing the consequences of a traumatic brain injury, a knowledgeable injury attorney could help you understand the legal system and explain your right to pursue compensation from whoever caused your injuries.

-A well-versed attorney from Berry Law could fully examine the causes of your injury and offer you advice on your legal options.
-They could then guide you through the process and give your claim the best chance of success.
+An experienced traumatic brain injury attorney at Berry Law could fully examine the causes of your injury and offer advice on your legal options.
+We are here to guide you through the process and give your claim the best chance of success.

 What is a Traumatic Brain Injury?

 A traumatic brain injury (TBI) is a severe brain injury stemming from external trauma to the head.
 Several types of accidents can result in blunt force trauma to the head.
 Some of the most common causes include falls, work-related accidents, motor vehicle collisions, and being struck by a fast-moving object, often associated with playing sports.

 - Brain fog

 - Impaired memory

 Someone who is suffering from a traumatic brain injury could also experience many emotional side effects, such as:

 A TBI can also lead to significant personality changes.
 While some brain injuries like mild concussions may only have short-term effects, others could result in severe, long-lasting impairment.
 It is crucial to be aware of these symptoms, but only a medical professional can diagnose a traumatic brain injury.
 After an accident or any trauma to your head, it is best to seek medical attention immediately.

 The next best step is to consult a skilled catastrophic injury attorney who has experience handling TBI cases.
 When your damages are caused by another person’s negligence, a traumatic brain injury attorney in Lincoln can help you seek compensation for your losses.